CoulsonP/README-Generator/TestREADME.md

 6. [License](#license)
 7. [Question](#question)
 ## Description
-make readme
+create a readme file for the user
 ## Installation
-added
+hello
 ## Usage
-readme
+hello
 ## Contribution
-me
+hello
 ## Test
-test
+hello
 ## Liscense
 MIT
 ## Question
-For any question reach out to me at coulson or look at coulsonp
+For any question reach out to me at coulsonp@icloud.com or look at Coulsonp